blohmeier/ckad1/bigstudy.md

 </details>

 ### Check 4: Get the Pod IP Address using JSONPath ###
-Discover the Pod IP address assigned to the pod named ip-podzoid running in the ca300 namespace using JSONPath (hint: use -o jsonpath).
-Once you've established the correct kubectl command to do this, save the command (not the result) into a file located here: /home/ubuntu/podip.sh
+<details><summary>Discover the Pod IP address assigned to the pod named ip-podzoid running in the ca300 namespace using JSONPath (hint: use -o jsonpath).
+Once you've established the correct kubectl command to do this, save the command (not the result) into a file at /home/ubuntu/podip.sh</summary>

-<details><summary>show</summary>
 <p>

 ```bash